 Thierry Denoeux graduated from Ecole des Ponts ParisTech and earned a PhD from the same institution in 1989.
 He is currently a Full Professor (Exceptional Class) with the Department of Information Processing Engineering at Université de Technologie de Compiègne, France.
 He is the director of the Laboratory of Excellence on “Technological Systems of Systems” and the president of the Belief Functions and Applications Society.
 In 2019, he was appointed as a senior member of Institut Universitaire de France.
 His research interests concern reasoning and decision-making under uncertainty and, more generally, the management of uncertainty in intelligent systems.
 His main contributions are in the theory of belief functions with applications to statistical inference, pattern recognition, machine learning and information fusion.
 He is the author of more than 300 papers in journals and conference proceedings and he has supervised more than 30 PhD theses.
-He is the Editor-in-Chief of two Elsevier journals: International Journal of Approximate Reasoning and Array, and an Associate Editor of several journals including Fuzzy Sets and Systems and International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems.
+He is the Editor-in-Chief of the International Journal of Approximate Reasoning (Elsevier), and an Associate Editor of several journals including Fuzzy Sets and Systems and International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems.